 The damages from a car accident could last a long time, even the rest of your life.
 Recovering compensation is an important step in the recovery process.
 Without fair compensation it can be very difficult to obtain the medical treatment you need and pay your bills while you are out of work.

-TSR Injury Law is an experienced law firm that has recovered more than $150 million in compensation.
+TSR Injury Law is an experienced law firm that has recovered $300 million in compensation.
 If you have a case and hire us to represent you, we are prepared to take the necessary steps to build a robust case.
 This may include: